ahadjixenofontos/pres-data-intersections/PITCHME.md

 Epistemology is the field of philosophy that asks what I think are some of the most difficult and most fascinating questions.
 There are a few main schools of thought: the empiricists who insist that the ultimate source of all knowledge is observation.
 Hume was one of them, claiming that the knowledge cannot be gained based on something innate, but that is forms a posteriori, based on your set of experiences.

----
++++

 @title[Rationalists]

-Vulcanians don't speculate, I speak from pure logic.
-If I let go of a hammer on a planet that has positive gravity, I need not see it fall to know that it has in fact fallen.
+Vulcanians don't speculate, I speak from pure logic. <br>If I let go of a hammer on a planet that has <br> positive gravity, I need not see it fall <br>to know that it has in fact fallen. <br>
 <br> <font color="#008080"> - Mr. Spock </font>

 Note: